OleksandraMakarets/-hangman-game/README.md

 - GitHub - to store the project's code.
 - lucid.app - to create a flowchart.
 - Heroku - to deploy the game.

+## Deployment

+The live link can be found here - [The Hangman game](https://hangman-game-makarets-4c786ce4abe6.herokuapp.com/)

+This project was deployed using the Code Institute's mock terminal for Heroku.

+These steps were taken for the deployment:

+- Create an account or log in to Heroku.
+- On the dashboard, in the right corner click the button that says "New" and choose "Create New App".
+- Pick a name of the app.
+The name has to be unique because it can't match any other name being used.
+- Select your region, United States or Europe.
+- Add payment method if needed.
+- Click "Create App".
+- On the menu at the top of the page, go to the Settings Tab.
+- Scroll down to Config Vars and click "Reveal Config Vars".
+- Add a new Config Var and enter PORT in the keybox and 8000 in the valuebox.
+- Under Config Vars you will find Buildpacks.
+- Click "Add Buildpacks".
+- Select python.
+- Repeat this step but select nodejs.
+- Important to know: The python has to be picked before the nodejs, if it is not in order 6you can change the order by click and drag to correct the order.
+- Scroll back to the top of the page, to the menu and go to the Deploy Tab.
+- Select GitHub as the deployment method and confirm.
+- Search for you repository name and connect that.
+- Scroll down to the bottom of the page and there you can choose if you want the deploys to be Automatic or Manually.
+The Manually deployed branches needs redepolying each time the repository is updated.
+- Click "View" to see the live site.